Intel MCS-48

 The MCS-48 microcontroller series, Intel's first microcontroller, was originally released in 1976.
 Its first members were 8048, 8035 and 8748.
-The 8048 is probably the most prominent member of the family.
+The 8048 is arguably the most prominent member of the family.
 Initially, this family was produced using NMOS (n-type metal–oxide–semiconductor) technology.
 In the early 1980s, it became available in CMOS technology.
 It was manufactured into the 1990s to support older designs that still used it.

-The MCS-48 series has a modified Harvard architecture, with internal or external program ROM and 64–256 bytes of internal (on-chip) RAM.
+The MCS-48 series has a modified Harvard architecture, with internal or external program ROM and 64 to 256 bytes of internal (on-chip) RAM.
 The I/O is mapped into its own address space, separate from programs and data.

 Though the MCS-48 series was eventually replaced by the very successful MCS-51 series, it remained quite popular even by the year 2000 due to its low cost, wide availability, memory-efficient one-byte instruction set, and mature development tools.
 Because of this, it is used in high-volume, cost-sensitive consumer electronics devices such as TV remotes, computer keyboards, and toys.

 Variants

 The 8049 has 2 KB of masked ROM (the 8748 and 8749 had EPROM) that can be replaced with a 4 KB external ROM, as well as 128 bytes of RAM and 27 I/O ports.
-The microcontroller's oscillator block divides the incoming clock into 15 internal phases, thus with its 11 MHz max. crystal one gets 0.73 MIPS (of one-clock instructions).
-Some 70% of instructions are single byte/cycle ones, but 30% need two cycles and/or two bytes, so the raw performance would be closer to 0.5 MIPS.
+The microcontroller's oscillator block divides the clock input frequency by three and then further divides the result into five machine states.
+Using the 11 MHz maximum crystal frequency will produce 0.73 MIPS of single-cycle instructions.
+Some 70% of instructions are single byte and single cycle ones, but 30% need two cycles or two bytes, so its typical performance would be closer to 0.5 MIPS.